sea-of-stuff/sos/sos-core/src/main/java/uk/ac/standrews/cs/sos/impl/context/README.md

 ## Predicate

+This is a list of predicates that can be used:

 - MetadataPropertyPredicate(IGUID guid, String property, List<String> matchingContentTypes) : boolean
 - ContentTypePredicate(IGUID guid, List<String> matchingContentTypes) : boolean
 - MetadataIntPropertyPredicate(IGUID guid, String property, Integer matchingValue) : boolean